nathanramoscfa/pyfinlab/README.md

 #### Install JupyterLab

 Open Anaconda Navigator.
 In the "Applications on" menu located near the top, click the menu-arrow and select pyfinlab from the dropdown menu.
 Then find JupyterLab and click the "Install" button.
-If you already have Jupyter Lab, the button will say "Launch".
+If you already have Jupyter Lab installed, the button will say "Launch".
 You should now have everything you need to use pyfinlab and run Jupyter notebooks.
-Please open an issue if you have any problems.